gerivega/Arduino-IRremote/README.md

 This project will allow multiple IR Receivers to be connected

 Concept was taken from Neco777.
-PLease see the website https://github.com/Arduino-IRremote/Arduino-IRremote/issues/20
+Please see the website https://github.com/Arduino-IRremote/Arduino-IRremote/issues/20

 Code was modified from